 Due Dates: Rolling

-Funding Amounts: No set budget range; funding covers hard reporting costs for projects of any scope and size.
+Funding Amounts: No fixed budget range; projects of any scope and size considered.

-Summary: Supports ambitious journalism projects that spotlight underreported issues affecting African communities, prioritizing data-driven, multimedia, and investigative reporting.
+Summary: Supports ambitious journalism projects on underreported issues affecting African communities, open to journalists and newsrooms globally.